Telprez Plus, tablets 80 mg+25 mg 98 pcs

 – Coronary heart disease;

-– Progressive liver disease (risk of hepatic coma);
+– Progressive liver diseases (risk of developing hepatic coma);

 – Idiopathic hypertrophic subaortic stenosis (hypertrophic obstructive cardiomyopathy);